 Community Arts Schools and Conservatories

-Community Arts Schools and Conservatories is a pilot program that provides operating support to high quality, established community arts schools and conservatories that are nonprofit, provide rigorous, structured arts learning programs offered by professional faculty, and whose programs are open to all interested learners.
+Community Arts Schools and Conservatories is a pilot program that provides operating support to high quality, established community arts schools and conservatories that are nonprofit, or hosted within a parent, public or nonprofit tax-exempt institution; that provide rigorous, structured arts learning programs offered by professional faculty; and whose programs are open to all interested learners.

 Who can apply